pmerg/ExtractPGN/README.md

 * Use it on any operating systems
 * Update it with the latest games (Chessbase only updates its product once a year)

-The workflow is simple to follow and suitable for all chess players.
+The workflow is simple to follow and suitable for all players.

 ## Prerequisites